Functions of Computer: Types & its Applications

 Different Types of Computer

-Here are the various types of computer such as:
+Here are the various types of computers:

 Bottom Line: Each computer type serves distinct needs, from research to mobile apps.